nEXam-App/nEXam-doc/docs/SRS.md

 - Green: Planned till end of december

 ### 2.3 Technology Stack
-The app should be available on iOS and Android.
+As already mentioned should the app be available on iOS and Android.

-We all agreed to use VS Code as our IDE because it gives us more  flexibility to use other programming languages (if needed) in the same  application.
-Yes we have to adjust and customize the VS Code a bit, but  we think that’s fine.
-Some of us have also had great experiences with  the ‘Live Share’ extension, which allows us to work on code together and simultaneously.
-This is usefull when more than one person is working on a topic or someone needs help.
+In the beginning, we all agreed to use VS Code as our IDE because it gives us more flexibility to use other programming languages (if needed) in the same application.
+Yes, we have to customize VS Code a bit, but we think that's fine.
+Some of us have also had good experiences with the 'Live Share' extension, which allows us to work on code together and simultaneously.
+This is useful when more than one person is working on a topic or someone needs help.

+However, when we started developing views for the frontend, we found that Android Studio suited our needs better.
+So we switched to Android Studio.
+There we were able to create the views relatively easily.
+Moreover, the program pays attention to accessibility and offers the possibility to consider a dark and light theme from the beginning.
+The Native Android framework provided us with the structure.
+The only disadvantage was that we had to change our Maven project to a gradle project, which was relatively easy to do.
+For testing purposes or for the demo, the opening of the app within a virtual cell phone was of great help.

-As we mentioned in our first blog we will use Kotlin and SQLite.
+As we mentioned in our first blog, we wanted to use Kotlin and SQLite.

-The main argument why we will use Kotlin (even if nobody has any  experience with it) is usability.
-With Kotlin we are able to create the  front- and backend, also Kotlin provides us with the possibility to  develop the app for Android and iOS without a huge additional workload.
+The main argument why we will use Kotlin (even if nobody has experience with it) is usability.
+With Kotlin, we are able to create the front-end and back-end.
+Also, Kotlin gives us the possibility to develop the app for Android and iOS without a lot of extra work.

-We will use SQLite to store some data.
-Our goal would be to not need a large database and store all the data we need on the client.
-There will be no need to ‘work’ with the client’s data and everything should be  able to run only on the user’s device.
+We wanted to use SQLite to store some data.
+Our goal is not to need a big database and store all the data we need on the client.
+There will be no need to “work” with the client's data, and everything should be able to run only on the user's device.
+After further consideration, we found that instead of an additional database, we can also access the data through an XML file.
+We filled this with test data, which can also already be displayed in the app.

 ## 3. Architectural Goals and Constraints
 <!--before: Specific Requirements-->